juanjoDiaz/serverless-plugin-warmup/README.md

 #### Removed shorthand

-Previous versions of the plugin support replacing the configuration by a boolean, a string representing a stage or an array of strings representing a lsit of stages.
+Previous versions of the plugin supported replacing the configuration by a boolean, a string representing a stage or an array of strings representing a list of stages.
 From v5, this is not supported anymore.
 The `enabled` option is equivalent.

 ```yaml
 custom: